reef-technologies/handbook/README.md

 We use an application that measures the time you spend at work and takes regular screenshots.
 The first step in preparing your work environment is to install it.

-To avoid any issues with screenshot-grabbing and keep consistency across users, please install the tracker on your ***host*** machine.
 Please install it and then accept the invitation that you received on your email address.

 You can download the application here: